- Why is my bread machine bread so dense?

-Adding more flour than what the recipe asks for will result in a very dense bread.
-If a recipe asks for 360ml of water and 550 grams of flour but you end up putting 700g-800g of flour, there will not be enough water to hydrate the bread as the flour will soak it all up.
+Adding more flour than what the recipe asks for will result in very dense bread.
+If a recipe asks for 360ml of water and 550 grams of flour but you end up putting in 700g-800g of flour, there will not be enough water to hydrate the bread as the flour will soak it all up.

-If there is not enough wet ingredients and the dough is too thick it will prevent the yeast from doing its job properly.
+If there are not enough wet ingredients and the dough is too thick it will prevent the yeast from doing its job properly.
 The result will be a loaf that’s heavy and dense as the yeast will not have had enough liquid to thrive in.

 For the perfect textured bread, you need the right balance of wet and dry ingredients.

 Adding too much water or wet ingredients can also cause your loaf to come out dense.

 If there is too much liquid, the bread will not be able to form a proper structure.
 The gluten strands will be weak and unable to support the loaf as it rises too quickly.
 The loaf will end up collapsing, resulting in dense, heavy bread.

 When the dough is almost done kneading, open the lid of your bread machine.
 If the dough briefly sticks to the side and then pulls away without leaving any residue then the dough is a perfect consistency.
 If it resembles more like doughy soup then it’s too wet.

 If you are following a recipe for a dough that has high hydration like ciabatta, then the dough will look wetter and will stick to the sides of the bread pan as it is being kneaded.
 So, don’t confuse a high-hydration dough with one that has too many wet ingredients.